tilznit/craft.htb/README.md

 ![Screenshot from 2019-08-04 21-53-34](https://user-images.githubusercontent.com/46615118/62869104-c6769d00-bcdc-11e9-94b0-a23006f13ca1.jpg)

 But, I couldn't do much with this shell.
 Many of the commands on a normal linux install were missing.
-In the `/root` folder I found a hidden docker file; I am probably in a container.
+In the `/root` folder I found a hidden `docker` folder, thus I am probably in a container.
+I found the `settings.py` file, which was missing in the repo, due to being listed in the `.gitignore` file.
+The file contained the database user creds: `craft:qLGock6G2j75O`, but I was unable to use them anywhere, or for that matter, use the `settings.py` file for an advantage.

+I'm interested in seeing other folks' write-ups to see if they were able to use the `setings.py` file to gain access to the box.

 I found I could run the `dbtest.py` file, seen in the above screenshot.
 That turned out to be super-convienient.
 If you had looked through the entire repo earlier, you would have seen the `models.py` file in the `craft_api/database` folder.

 -code snippet of models.py-

 We can see from the [url](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#simple-relationships) in the comments that this code creates a database with the tables `brew` and `user`.
 I copied and modified my local copy of `dbtest.py` to try and steal creds from the `user` table.
 I mentioned earlier that most of the normal linux commads were missing, but `wget` was still available.
 Nice.
 I served my modified file to the craft box with `python -m SimpleHTTPServer 10000` and used `wget` to download.

+The first thing I tried was

 ```python
 sql = "SELECT * FROM `user`
 ```

+**really?**

 Gave me Dinesh's creds, which we already have.
-Surely this wasn't only creds avaiable in this database.
+Surely this wasn't the only creds avaiable in this database.
 Why was this the case?
 I even tried adding `LIMIT 2` and it still only leaked Dinesh.
 I have Dinesh's `id` in the database, I tried excluding that `id` with the below query and got `ebachman`'s creds.

 ```python
 sql = "SELECT `id`,`username`,`password` FROM `user` WHERE `id` != 1"